graysonarts/writing/august2015/draft.md

 The paper is gliding out of the printer, cascading gracefully to the floor.
 He snatches the last page out of the air.  *Another work order* He scans the page for the most important piece of information.  "$5b UCSA credits" is printed at the bottom of the page in large, heavy type.
 Knees bending with heavy, echoing cracks, he bends to shuffle the rest of the pages off of the floor.

 He nods slowly.  *Some bio-nerd at Nakitashi, capture or kill, double money for capture than kill.*  He reads over the intel about position, current habits. *This guy doesn't go anywhere other than work and the dorms.*  "Hmmmm" breaks the silence.
+"Elysium."

+# Dominic

+Elysium is in full swing when Dominic arrives, quickly slipping through the security, he is a seasoned pro now, the dance, the ritual plays out silently, magenta caressing his retinas.

+Max is there, standing at the bar, hand gently around the bronzed hip of the aerialist, standing dangerously close together, naked flesh pressed against Max's clothes.
+Dominic swallows hard, hand trembling, and begins to walk in their direction.
+His eyes locked on Max.  *Why am I bothered by this?
+Max is just a mark.*  His heart pounds louder than the music, his breathing ragged.

+Max's eyes train onto Dominic, his hand retracts, and blood rushes to his face.

+"Nic?
+What are you doing here?"

+"Me?"

+"Felix was just explaining his training regime.
+He said anyone can learn how, and he'd be willing to teach me."

+"Yes" his voice thick with a Barcelonian accent, "it's quite easy, once you have the strength."
+Pointing his long manicured fingers at Dominic, "You look like you have the strength already."

+Dominic cocks an eyebrow, tilting his head.
+Felix is covered in microlights pulsing to the beat of the music.
+Dominic is having trouble looking at him.
+"I would think endurance would be required more than strength?"

+"I do have plenty of endurance too" Felix inches closer to Dominic, closing the triangle.
+"I usually go all night."

+Dominic narrows his eyes and looks over at Max and then returns to Felix and a smile spreads across his face.

+An older man, built like a tank, pushes his way passed Max, knocking him into Felix, who catches him with deft hands.
+All eyes are on the man, muscles tight, bulging out of his shirt.
+He smell coming off of the him wrinkles all of their noses.
+"Out of my way, I need a drink," he barks at them.

+All three retreat, Max rubbing his arm, a little dab of blood smears onto his fingers.
+"The fucker cut me or something."

+"How about we go back to your place and get that cleaned up?"
+Felix takes their hands, and leads them out of the club.

 # Max

 Max keys in the code to his lab.
 His disheveled hair wiggles at the air pressure difference as the lab door swings open.
 His steps are slow and shuffling, his head hangs low.
-Today has been a rough day.
+Last night was wild, but this morning is rough.
+His head pounds.
 Not looking up, he palms the door closed.
-"Lights, 50% please" his voice ragged with exhaustion.
+"Lights, 25% please" his voice ragged with exhaustion.

 He jumps at the sound, "Hi Max."
 Looking up, his eyes lock on Ji's short cropped hair, and then her eyes.